 Also, we’ll be there in February — which means smack-dab in the middle of the Tết holiday.
 Which from what I understand means that many things will be shut down.

-(These are some of the other things you should think about in advance, so you don’t book tickets and then realize “damn, I just booked a third-consecutive trip to Asia over the local New Year.”
-I spend a lot of time thoughtfully consider other people’s travel, and very little on my own, clearly.)
+(These are some of the other things you should think about in advance, so you don’t book tickets and then realize “damn, I just booked a third-consecutive trip to Asia over the lunar New Year.”
+I spend a lot of time thoughtfully considering other people’s travel, and very little on my own, clearly.)